Skip to main content

 Take the Mural Tour in Hot Springs National Park, Arkansas

 Here in the Natural State, you can easily get swept away with the beauty all around, especially when in Hot Springs National Park.
-But another added bonus to Hot Springs is there is also ample cultural beauty to indulge in as well.
-We’re talking about beautiful, eye-catching murals.
+But Hot Springs also offers ample cultural beauty to indulge in including beautiful, eye-catching murals.
 Whether they celebrate local history, community, or just the whimsy of art, these pieces in and around downtown Hot Springs make the area somewhat of an outdoor art museum.
-Come with me as we tour the beautiful pieces gracing the city.
+Take the Hot Springs Mural Tour to see each of these works of art during your visit!

-This colorful mural resulted from a workshop that brought together a group of young local artists in a workshop led by Danae Brissonnet.
+Up next we'll head down the street to 811 Park Avenue to David F. Watkins Memorial Park Mural.
+Inside the park you'll find the colorful mural created from a workshop that brought together a group of young local artists in a workshop led by artist Danae Brissonnet.
 The group worked on painting this mural that “brightens the landscape at one of Hot Springs’ newest parks.”
 The artists created drawings with Brissonnet instructing them how to scale and arrange them.

 David F. Watkins Memorial Park Mural by Danae Brissonnet and young local artists